 Insurance That Works When You Can’t

 If you’re injured and unable to work, will you be able to keep paying your bills?
 Disability insurance income can protect you and your loved ones from the inevitable bills that could add up in the absence of a paycheck.
-To protect what matters most in your world, ask your Farm Bureau agent how disability insurance can keep working — even if you can’t.
+Ask your Farm Bureau agent how disability insurance can keep working — even if you can’t.